 Available Dosage Forms:

 Therapeutic Class: Immune Suppressant

 The effect of anti-thymocyte globulin (rabbit) on the white blood cells may also reduce the body's ability to fight infections.
-Before you begin treatment, you and your doctor should talk about the good antithymocyte globulin rabbit will do as well as the risks of using it.
+Before you begin treatment, you and your doctor should talk about the benefits of antithymocyte globulin rabbit as well as the risks of using it.

-Anti-thymocyte globulin (rabbit) is to be administered only by or under the immediate supervision of your doctor.
+Antithymocyte globulin rabbit is to be given only by or under the direct supervision of your doctor.